ada243/Travel-App/readme.md

 ---

- *The Cheap Nomad* uses the Skyscanner API to receive user inputs for travel destinations and dates in order to return the current cheapest flight accoridng to the given parameters.
+ *The Cheap Nomad* uses the Skyscanner API to receive user inputs for travel destinations and dates in order to return live prices for the cheapest flights accoridng to the given parameters.

 ---